Mapleton, Queensland: History

 In 1906, the road from the Mary Valley to Mapleton was complete.

 By 1909, a sawmill was operating in the town.
 It closed in 1972.

 The Mapleton Methodist Church was officially opened on Sunday 11 July 1909 by the Reverend W. Stanley Bath.
 The church building was 20 by 24 ft and built from hardwood that was cut at Mr Rosser's mill in Mapleton.
 The contractor was Mr W. Lanham.
 The church was located approximately at 21 Flaxton Drive (26.6252°S 152.86680°E).
 The church was still open in 1965, but, as at 2021, it is no longer operating and the building no longer exists.

 From 1915 through until 1944, Mapleton was served by a 2 ft gauge Mapleton Tramway which ran nearly 18 km from Nambour.
 It was worked by two shay locomotives.

 Pineapples, dairying and small crops were the towns major industries until the late 1950s.

+Mapleton Observatory was opened to the public in 2002.

-The scenic beauty of the area has allowed tourism to dominate in the decades since.
+Since then, the scenic beauty of the area has allowed tourism to dominate in the decades since.